Stefan M. Selig

-In his current capacity, Selig also serves as the Executive Director of the Travel and Tourism Advisory Board, sits on the board of directors of the Overseas Private Investment Corporation (OPIC), the U.S. government's development finance institution; is a Commissioner for the Congressional Executive Commission on China, and is the Executive Director of the President's Advisory Council on Doing Business in Africa.
-He is a lifetime member of the Council on Foreign Relations.
+In his current capacity, Selig also serves as the Executive Director of the Travel and Tourism Advisory Board; sits on the board of directors of the Overseas Private Investment Corporation (OPIC), the U.S. government's development finance institution; is a Commissioner for the Congressional Executive Commission on China; and is the Executive Director of the President’s Advisory Council on Doing Business in Africa.

 Previously, Selig served as Executive Vice Chairman of Global Corporate & Investment Banking at Bank of America Merrill Lynch.
 In that capacity, he focused on building and maintaining strategic relationships at the CEO and board-level with important clients of the firm.
 Before then, Selig was Vice Chairman of Global Investment Banking and Global Head of Mergers and Acquisitions at Banc of America Securities.
 Under his leadership, the bank advised its corporate and private equity clients on more than $1 trillion of strategic global transactions.

 Selig is widely known as a highly accomplished banker and business executive who is recognized for his experience and judgment in providing strategic and financial advice to his clients.
 Throughout his nearly 30-year career, he built a reputation as a trusted advisor and a tireless advocate for American businesses both domestically and internationally.